older couple on laptop

 Overview: Pension contributions benefit from tax relief, making them one of the most effective ways to save for retirement.
 There's an Annual Allowance limiting how much you, or others on your behalf, can contribute tax-efficiently each year.
 Personal tax-relievable contributions are capped at 100% of earnings irrespective of the amount of annual allowance/carry forward available.

 Action: Review your current pension contributions.
 Can you afford to increase them to make the most of the tax relief available?
-Remember, unused allowances from the previous three tax years might be carried forward ('Carry Forward'), potentially allowing for larger contributions, subject to eligibility rules.
-Let's assess your Annual Allowance and any Carry Forward potential.
+The Annual Allowance for 2026/27 remains £60,000.
+Unused allowances from the previous three tax years (2025/26, 2024/25, and 2023/24) may also be carried forward, potentially allowing for larger contributions, subject to eligibility rules.
+Let's assess your Annual Allowance position and any carry forward potential.

 Please note that if you have already started drawing flexibly from a pension, for example, from a drawdown fund, the amount you can contribute to money purchase pensions with full tax relief may be significantly lower than the standard Annual Allowance.
 This is known as the Money Purchase Annual Allowance.
 Do discuss your position with us before increasing contributions.